SupersonicBathroomRug/Sudoku_Project/README.md

 Contains a proof for a given deduction in the form of what `Deduction`/`Knowledge` instances are used to come to the given conclusion without storing the conclusion.
 Is mostly handled within `tracker.py`.

 #### `ProofStep` - `tracker.py`
 Chooses a field to fill from the available options in its `__init__`.
-Can run with *k-optimization* or without. *k-optimization* is done with an IP solver, so it can slow the program down immensely. *k-optimization* is not guaranteed to find the optimal k, since some deductions are removed (at random) to avoid circular reasoning.
+Can run with *k-optimization* or without. *k-optimization* is done with an IP solver, so it can slow the program down immensely. *k-optimization* is not guaranteed to find the optimal `k`, since some deductions are removed (at random) to avoid circular reasoning.

 This class is also responsible for pretty printing of proofs.

 ### Other classes
-#### `Myprint` - `boardio.py`
+#### `MyPrint` - `boardio.py`
-Wrapper for the print funtcion to make printing to files with it easier.
+Wrapper for the print function to make printing to files with it easier.

 #### `ConsoleApp` - `consoleapp.py`
 For defining funcitons, their signatures, variables and patterns to enable parsing of input for a console app.